xtianbetz/arm-mcu-makefile-guide/README.md

 STATUS: WORK IN PROGRESS.
 NOTHING TO SEE HERE.

-A minimalist guide and skeleton for building, running, and debugging firmware for ARM-based microcontrollers using C, GCC, OpenOCD, and GDB.
+A minimalist guide and skeleton for building, running, and debugging firmware for ARM-based microcontrollers.

+You will use **only** the following software tools:

+-   Make, for orchestrating build tasks

+-   GNU GCC and LD, for compiling ARM binaries

+-   OpenOCD, for flashing firmware and interactive debugging.

+-   GDB, for interactive debugging via OpenOCD.

+-   Your favorite text editor, for editing source files.

+-   Your favorite terminal emulator, for doing CLI tasks.

 Goals for this Guide
 ====================

+After following this guide, you will be able to:

--   Demonstrate a minimal Makefile-based solution for building an extremely simple LED-blinking firmware for an ARM microcontroller (MCU).
+-   Demonstrate a minimal Makefile-based solution for a *very* simple LED-blinking firmware.

+-   Understand the basic concepts of MCU development.

--   Demonstrate a build/test/debug workflow that works entirely from the CLI on Linux (and eventually Mac)
+-   Perform build/test/debug cylces entirely from the CLI on Linux (and eventually Mac)

--   The workflow described here should be easily adaptable to a continuous integration system such as Jenkins.
+-   Adapt the Makefile to a continuous integration system such as Jenkins.
 In other words, it should be straightforward to automate building and publishing firmware binary release-candidates automatically following code review

--   Teach the basic concepts of MCU development to programmers already familiar with C programming on Linux/Mac.

--   Avoid copying any code with a non-free license.
+-   Avoid copying vendor code with non-free licenses.
 Some vendors provide code examples or supporting source files with non-free licenses.
-    Instead of copying example code from these vendors, we need to reference datasheets and manuals.
+Instead of copying example code from these vendors, we will reference datasheets and manuals.

 Why not use vendor-recommended IDEs?
 ====================================